Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### Authenticate the client

 In order to interact with the App Configuration service you'll need to create an instance of the Configuration Client class.
 To make this possible you'll need the connection string of the Configuration Store.
+Alternatively, use AAD token to connect to the service.

 #### Use connection string